pajamaw/pajamaw.github.io/index.md

 1. Finish the Malware Class https://class.malware.re
 1. ~~Finish Quality of Speaking Lecture and chart goals for communication~~
 1. Juggle 5 balls
-1. Build a dumb/easy/simple project and go through the motions and set it up on Product hunt
+1. Build a simple project and set it up on Product hunt

 *Stretch Goals*